Anamorphosee/loomoroutines/README.md

 ```

 ### Support library for bypassing JPMS
-To use Loomoroutines you have to add JVM command line argument `--add-exports java.base/jdk.internal.vm=ALL-UNNAMED` or add this artifact in the classpath or modulepath.
+To use Loomoroutines you have to add the JVM command line argument `--add-exports java.base/jdk.internal.vm=ALL-UNNAMED` or add this artifact in the classpath or modulepath.
 The corresponding dependency is `dev.reformator.loomoroutines:loomoroutines-bypassjpms:1.0.0`.
+And in the JDK below 21 you have to add JVM argument `--enable-preview`.